 How Can Smartwatches Measure Blood Pressure?

-In this guide, we will examine:
+In this guide, we explain:

-• How smartwatch blood pressure tracking works
+• How smartwatch blood pressure estimation works.

 How Do Smartwatches Measure Blood Pressure?